Back to prior page

 Eleanor retired in the mid 1940s to raise her daughter Karen.
 Her movie career lasted about ten years and consisted of about three dozen films.

-The obituary notice in the North County Times newspaper (California) notes that "Eleanor Stewart Greiner, 94, died of Alzheimer's disease Wednesday, July 4, 2007", she was "born Feb.
+Excerpts from an obituary notice: "Eleanor Stewart Greiner, 94, died of Alzheimer's disease Wednesday, July 4, 2007", she was "born Feb.
 2, 1913, in Chicago" and had "lived in Rancho Bernardo (California) for 32 years".

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Eleanor Stewart: http://us.imdb.com/name/nm0829362/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Eleanor Stewart: https://www.imdb.com/name/nm0829362/

 (From Old Corral image collection)

-Above, a blue duotone 1950 re-release title card for Bob Steele's THE GUN RANGER (A. W. Hackel/Republic, 1937).
+Above is a blue duotone 1950 re-release title card for Bob Steele's THE GUN RANGER (A. W. Hackel/Republic, 1937).
 Pretty Eleanor Stewart is the heroine, and on the right is Ernie Adams.
 Steele's father, Robert North Bradbury, was the director.

 (From Old Corral image collection)